PostHog/posthog.com/contents/blog/learnings-from-elon.md

 category: Startups
 ---

 People hate or love him.
-Regardless, I read his book over Christmas and here are some lessons that we can take from his work.
+Regardless, I read the Elon Musk biography by Walter Isaacson over Christmas and here are some lessons that we can take from his work.

 ## The power (or not) of artificial deadlines and urgency